Beyond (band): Continue the Revolution

 At the time, Amuse and Fun House had more control over the band compared to Warner Music, handling the production and release of the album.
 Music videos, packaging and recording of the album took place in Japan.
 Both Amuse and Fun House aimed to mirror the success of the Cantonese release with a one-to-one strategy, notable example being the Japanese album "Beyond" corresponded to its Cantonese counterpart, "Continue the Revolution" as a pair.
 "Beyond" would be a flop due to the language barrier and lack of promotion for it.
 This made Beyond to focus heavily in Japan, joining variety shows to establish their presence in the market.

-Beyond would also start producing their first and only EP under Warner Studio around early November of 1992 titled "Endless Emptiness".
-The band would release a promotional single, "Dian Jie, Dian Jie" to help promote the EP.
+Beyond would also start producing their first and only EP under Warner Studio around early November 1992 titled "Endless Emptiness".
+The band would release a promotional single, "What & Why" to help promote the EP.

 By the end of the year, the band would signed with Rock Records to release the Mandarin version of "Continue the Revolution", "Belief".
 It will be the last full Mandarin album that Ka Kui participated as vocalist before his untimely death.
 The album would struggle commercially in Taiwan at the time despite the critical praises it has received over the years.

-Beyond would appeared as guest performers on the TVB's variety show "Summer Vacation Fun to the Max" (暑假玩到尽).
+Beyond would appeared as guest performers on the TVB's variety show "Summer Vacation Fun to the Max" (暑假玩到盡).
 On 11 July, they held the "Salem Rocking Night" concert at the Ocean Park parking lot in Hong Kong and on 11 August, they performed their "Continue the Revolution" concert at the Tsuen Wan Town Hall in Hong Kong.